vintasoft/WPF-Pdf_Editor_Demo/README.md

 # VintaSoft WPF PDF Editor Demo

-The project uses <a href="https://www.vintasoft.com/vsimaging-dotnet-index.html">VintaSoft Imaging .NET SDK</a> and demonstrates how to view and edit PDF document in WPF:
+This C# project uses <a href="https://www.vintasoft.com/vsimaging-dotnet-index.html">VintaSoft Imaging .NET SDK</a> and demonstrates how to view and edit PDF document in WPF:
 * Create and load PDF document.
 * Display and print PDF document with or without color management.
 * View and change general information about PDF document.